 speaker

 Conference Operator

-to questions.
 Ladies and gentlemen, we will now begin our question and answer session.
 If you have dialed in and would like to ask a question, again, as a reminder, please press star followed by the number one on your telephone keypad.
 If you would like to withdraw your question, simply press star one again.
-We kindly ask everyone to limit themselves to one question in one follow-up.
+We kindly ask everyone to limit themselves to one question and one follow-up.
 We will pause for a moment to compile the Q&A roster.
 Thank you.
 Your first question comes from the line of Jeff Schmidt with William Blair.
 Please go ahead.

+speaker